yourhead/StacksAPI/_controls/button/index.md

   - title: True Value
     key: trueValue
-    type: boolean
+    type: string
-    default: 1
+    default: True
     description: When the button is pressed this value will be used in replacement templates.
+In arrays, this may be an arrof of strings.

   - title: False Value
     key: falseValue
-    type: boolean
+    type: string
-    default: 0
+    default: False
     description: When the button is unpressed this value will be used in replacement templates.
+In arrays, this may be an arrof of strings.

   - title: Default Value
     key: default